Bombus/pollinator/README.md

 # Outcomes

 We modified VertNet Gulo to support generating [EZIDs](http://www.cdlib.org/services/uc3/ezid/) and triplifying Darwin Core CSV files using MapReduce.
 We have the [Runtime](https://github.com/Bombus/pollinator/wiki/Runtime) wiki page that describes how to run Pollinator on your laptop using an example CSV file.
-We also made the [EZID Java client](https://code.ecoinformatics.org/code/ezid/trunk/) library [available in Clojure](https://clojars.org/edu.ucsb.nceas/ezid) and moved it to a new project in [new project](https://github.com/mbjones/ezid) in GitHub.
+We also made the [EZID Java client](https://code.ecoinformatics.org/code/ezid/trunk/) library [available in Clojure](https://clojars.org/edu.ucsb.nceas/ezid) and moved it to a [new project](https://github.com/mbjones/ezid) in GitHub.

 # Experiment